Montana Historical Society

 Cost share is not required, however, applications demonstrating a SHPO-to-applicant cost share of at least 60:40 will score higher than those committing less cost share.

-Number of Agreements to be Awarded:
+Number of Agreements Awarded:

-SHPO anticipates awarding three to five grants
+SHPO anticipates awarding three to five grants.

 SHPO guidance to applicants: